petephilipson/StatisticalModelling/docs/diagnostics.md

 for $i = 1, \ldots, n$, and $\hat{e}_i$ and $h_{ii}$ are the standardised residual and leverage values respectively defined earlier.
 Although not clear from the formula, Cook's distance is a measure of how much the fitted values in the model would change if the $i^{th}$ data point was deleted.

-Large values of $D_i$ indicate that the point has a large influence on the model but, unlike for leverage, there is no clear threshold to use.
-However, we can calculate and plot the Cook's distances in `R` using:
+Large values of $D_i$ indicate that the point has a large influence on the model.
+We can calculate and plot the Cook's distances in `R` using:

 ``` r